cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Bug fixes --> Thanks to the many attentive users!
    - Bug fixed in AKS which appeared with the numbers 2^8+1 and 2^16+1.
      The corrected version of AKS is slower.
+   - Bug fixed in AKS which broke CT when calculating the estimated time for very big numbers.
+New version of GM/MPIR was necessary.
    - Bug fixed in further primality tests which appeared when the tested number had prime factors < 39.
    - In the dialog "Key generation from password (according to PKSC #5)"